-How to Archive Your Facebook Photos, Posts and Other Data
+Archive Your Facebook Photos, Posts, and Other Data

-Yesterday’s Facebook outage was a reminder that we don’t have control over our own data that we share on 3rd party sites.
+When Facebook has an outage it is a reminder that we have little control over our own data that we share on 3rd party sites.
 If you use Facebook like a lot of others do, it is the primary place where you share your most treasured photos and memories.
-Archiving your data should be something that everyone does on a regular basis.
+Archiving your Facebook data should be something that everyone does on a regular basis.
 It is also good to know how to do in the event that you lose a loved one that used Facebook and you would like a way to preserve their data.

 Archiving your data off of Facebook is a lot easier than most people think.
 You don’t need to download each individual photo or post.
 However, Facebook does makes it deceptively hidden from you.

 Here’s a quick step-by-step guide to archiving your Facebook data.
 This guide is meant for the desktop version of Facebook, and not mobile.

 First, you need to login to the Facebook account that you would like to archive.
 Once you are logged in, look for the little triangle icon in the top right of the page.

 Click the triangle and choose the ‘Settings’ option.